OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 # Python NMEA Servers...
 This directory contains _**EXAMPLES**_ of the way to have TCP servers written in Python, that could be used to feed the NMEA-multiplexer.
-The code Python in this folder is usually a wrapper around the Python modules written by the sensor provider.
+The Python (Python3) code in this folder is usually a wrapper around the Python modules written by the sensors provider.
 The code provided in this folder requires those modules to be installed first (with `pip3` or similar tools).
 This will be explained.

-The Python code reads the sensor's data, and builds appropriate NMEA sentences to carry them.
+The Python code reads the sensor's data, and builds appropriate NMEA sentences to carry them around.
 The code acts as a TCP server, so any TCP client can receive the produced NMEA sentences.
 > _**Note**_: This is what the NMEA-multiplexer expects, but any TCP/NMEA savvy client can use it.
 > Like [OpenCPN](https://www.opencpn.org/), [SeaWi](http://www.seawimarine.net/), etc.